GLP-1 Medications 101: How They Work, What They Cost, and What to Ask Your Doctor

 Final Thoughts

-GLP-1 medications like Ozempic, Wegovy, Mounjaro, and Zepbound have become powerful tools in the treatment of excess weight.
+GLP-1 medications have become powerful tools in the treatment of excess weight.
 They can be highly effective, but like any tool, they work best when combined with healthy eating, regular physical activity, and the guidance of a qualified healthcare provider.